Call OUH Fund for Pre-graduate Stipends

 Project requirements

-- The pre-graduate student must be supervised in drawing up the application, securing it is well structured with a clear purpose.
+The pre-graduate student must be supervised in drawing up the application, securing it is well structured and with a clear purpose.

-- The project should be designed so that the pre-graduate student can independent manage tasks suitable for a one-year project.
+The project should be designed so that the pre-graduate student can independently manage tasks suitable for a one-year project.

-- If the pre-graduate project is part of a larger research project, the pre-graduate sub-project must be well-defined and the role of the pre-graduate student specified.
+If the pre-graduate project is part of a larger research project, the pre-graduate sub-project must be well defined and the role of the pre-graduate student specified in the application.

 Budget